JiaChen-Lee/binlang-v3_1/README.md

 ## Hyperparameter Optimization
 - If you want to find optimal hyperparameter, you can use [sweep.yaml](config/sweep.yaml).
-- From [here](https://docs.wandb.ai/sweeps), you can get details for sweep.
+- From [here](https://docs.wandb.ai/sweeps), you can get how to sweep.

 ## Tips
     if CUDA out of memory.
 You can do